01472 237772

 • Carry out an annual review of our online safety policy, supported by an annual risk assessment that considers and reflects the risks faced by our school community

 This section summarises our approach to online safety and mobile phone use.
-For comprehensive details about our school’s policy on online safety and the use of mobile phones, please refer to our online safety policy.
+For comprehensive details about our school’s policy on online safety and the use of mobile phones, including in the Early Years, please refer to our online safety policy.

 9. Notifying parents or carers